raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

 ### floyd's cycle detection

-The solution the interviewer as looking for is called Floyd's Cycle-Finding Algorithm, or, "The Tortoise and the Hare" more colloquially.
-I prefer The Tortoise and the Hare because it describes exactly what the algorithm does.
+The solution the interviewer as looking for is called [Floyd's Cycle-Finding Algorithm](https://en.wikipedia.org/wiki/Cycle_detection#Floyd's_tortoise_and_hare), or, ["The Tortoise and the Hare" more colloquially.

 The Tortoise and the Hare uses two pointers or cursors, each of which advances through the linked list.
 We will demonstrate the alorithm on three linked lists.
 We beging by placing the tortoise pointer on the first node in the list, and the hare pointer on the second.
 To place the hare pointer on the second node, we have to follow the link, which may lead us to Empty, or if there is just one node that links to itself, it remains on the only node.